LAST UPDATED: September 16, 2019 by Ryan M

 These pieces of green glass were later termed trinitite, named after the Trinity bomb.
 The glass is also sometimes referred to as Alamogordo glass due to the bomb being detonated near the city of Alamogordo, New Mexico.

 It was originally thought that the trinitite was created when the heat of the fireball liquefied the sand on the ground.
-However, in 2005, a study published in the Nuclear Weapons Journal contradicted that assumption.
+However, in 2005, a study published in the Journal of Environmental Radioactivity contradicted that assumption.
 After conducting tests on trinitite samples, scientists at the Los Alamos National Laboratory concluded that the chunks of trinitite were formed when sand got scooped into the atomic fireball, liquefied due to the heat, and then fell back onto the sand and cooled.

 You can also view pieces of trinitite on display at the National Museum of Nuclear Science & History in Albuquerque, New Mexico, the National Atomic Testing Museum in Las Vegas, Nevada, and the Corning Museum of Glass in Corning, New York.

-If you can’t buy trinitite or visit one of the museums, you’ll have to settle for viewing it at the online Trinitite Specimen Gallery.
+If you can’t buy trinitite or visit one of the museums, you’ll have to settle for viewing some trinitite at the online Trinitite Specimen Gallery.

 - In 1961, The Soviet Union detonated a hydrogen bomb that was so strong that it produced shock waves that were still registering on seismic detection equipment on its third trip around the world.